 This Section clips the wings of the Judiciary that assumed legislative powers when it mandated expenditures by Legislatures to enforce its rulings.
-Classic example was federal judge forcing the Kansas City School District to drastically increase expenditures to remedy its desegregation judgment.
+A classic example was a federal judge forcing the Kansas City School District to drastically increase expenditures to remedy its desegregation judgment.